Keyboard shortcuts

 built_atTimestamp of last build

-By default, these are exposed with their raw names:
+By default, these are referenced by their raw names:

 --where "filepath LIKE 'blog/%'"

-If a frontmatter field name collides with an internal column (e.g., you have a field called filepath), search will error and suggest resolutions:
+If a frontmatter field name collides with an internal column name (e.g., you have a field called filepath), the search command will error and suggest resolutions:

 [search]